 Last minute prep (and hyperventilating) before the presentation on Sunday.

 Overall, HOW Design Live was an inspiring conference.
 Presentations were organized into concurrent morning and afternoon sessions, with morning, noon, and evening keynote addresses.
 The organizers covered a wide base of topics, from very practical advice (such as our Pricing Game), to diversity, to entrepreneurial advice, to the purely creative and inspirational.
 The conference drew well-known speakers, such as Stefan Sagmeister, Chip Kidd, and Debbie Millman.
 Many of the presentations were memorable and unique, such as James Victore urging designers to celebrate their weirdness, Ellen Luna advising to let go of the “shoulds,” and Frederick Ost and Magnus Berg punctuating their gleefully obscene talk with live rock-and-roll.

 The unexpected bonus to HDL was connecting (and reconnecting) with other artist advocates.
 Highlights were a discussion with attorney Katie Lane on how we can educate better on intellectual property, and the evening spent catching up with art licensor J’net.
 Those discussions, and the interactions with HDL participants – during coaching sessions, or answering questions after the Pricing Game, or connecting with the local AIGA chapter – made HDL a truly wonderful experience.

-Below: With slides like this, no wonder James Victore’s keynote address was wildly popular.
+At top of page: With slides like this, no wonder James Victore’s keynote address was wildly popular.